-While inorganic growth led to a leverage ratio of 3.4 times net debt-to-EBITDA as of the close of 2023, this does not reflect the full-year results of our two new operations.
+While inorganic growth led to a leverage ratio of 3.4 times net debt-to-EBITDA by the ending of 2023, this does not reflect the full-year results of our two new operations.
 Today, our platform is more diversified and resilient, which will allow us to reduce our consolidated leverage ratio to 3 times EBITDA in the coming years, a variable that we handle with great care.